OpenSourceEconomics/grmpy/docs/tutorial.rst

 =======   ======  ======     ===================================

-**COST**
+**CHOICE**

-The *COST* block specifies the number and order of the covariates determining the cost of treatment and the values for the coefficients :math:`\gamma`.
-In particular, the integer in the column **Column** specifies the column in the relevant dataset.
+The *CHOICE* block specifies the number and order of the covariates determining the selection process and the values for the coefficients :math:`\gamma`.

 =======   ======  ======     ===================================
 Key       Column  Value      Interpretation